neil-glydways/neil-glydways/README.md

 - 👀 I’m interested in all things autonomy, and I was a mechanical engineer in a former life, so I like building stuff too.
 - 🌱 I’m currently learning where I can contribute best at Glydways.
 - 💞️ I’m looking to collaborate on Autonomy software and simulation systems.
-- 📫 How to reach me: neil@glydways.com
+- 📫 Write me at my glydways email account.